 The downside is that Bluehost’s promo rates are higher than the other DreamHost alternatives and also higher than DreamHost itself.
 Renewal rates are a different story: Bluehost comes out higher or lower, depending on the plan and host.

-Bluehost received a high star rating of 4.8 due to its extensive web hosting features and reliable performance.
+Bluehost received a near-perfect star rating of 4.9 due to its reliable performance, comprehensive security features, and variety of customer support options.

 | Decision factor | Weight | Verdict |